The term ‘Power over Ethernet’ (PoE) refers to a means of providing data and power together to PDs (Powered Devices) with the help of Ethernet cables.

 Cisco UPOE vs POE+

 On Cat5e cables, it draws power up to 60W.
-It is double that of POE+, best suited for situations in which a lot of power is required.
+It is double that of POE+, best suited for situations requiring a lot of power.
 It is also known as POE++.

-It accommodates various devices such as web cameras, VoIp phones, WLAN access points, or web cameras offering a variety of functions.
+It accommodates various functions, such as web cameras, VoIP phones, WLAN access points, or web cameras.

 Comparison Table